Filter Options

 Can I combine flying and driving between destinations?

 “Most safari tour operators will happily arrange a mixture of flying and driving between destinations.
 It’s a good way to travel.
 It will significantly reduce the cost when compared to a trip where you’re only flying from one place to the next.
-More than that, it’s a wonderful combination that enables you to enjoy a holiday with both aerial, big-picture views and more intimate, up-close encounters with locals along the African road.
+More than that, it’s a wonderful combination that enables you to enjoy a holiday with both aerial, big-picture views and more intimate, up-close encounters with locals along the Namibian roads.
 Experiencing both will give you a really good understanding of the country and the places you visit.
 It's important that you discuss all of this with your tour operator before they provide you with a quote.
 Some will assume that you want all flights or all road transfers, because that is a more common occurrence.
 But most tour operators should be able to organize the kind of package that you want.”

 7